Jesuits and Georgetown repent for complicity in slave trade

 For Douglass, as for other African-Americans, the sin of slavery was intolerable; the complicity of Christians unforgivable.

 On both counts, the Jesuit order, one of the Catholic Church's most powerful group of priests, (Pope Francis is a member) was guilty.
-In the United States and elsewhere, the Society of Jesus, the orders formal name, owned and sold slaves.
+In the United States and elsewhere, the Society of Jesus, the order's formal name, owned and sold slaves.

 One of those sales, in 1838, of 272 slaves, was made on behalf of Georgetown University in Washington.
-It saved the fledgling school, but ruined hundreds of lives, tearing families asunder, condemning men, women and children to lives of cruel bondage.
+It saved the fledgling school, but ruined hundreds of lives, tearing families asunder, while condemning men, women and children to lives of cruel bondage.

 On Tuesday, the Jesuits and Georgetown repented.
 In a "Liturgy of Remembrance, Contrition and Hope," hosted at Georgetown, the university's president and Jesuit leaders issued emotional mea culpas 179 years in the making.